kevinpeterson/SEng-5831-Lab1/README.md

 ------------
 Set all LEDs to toggle at 2Hz (500ms).
 Place a 90ms busy-wait for-loop into the ISR for the green LED.
 Toggle for 1 minute and record results.
 Now place a 90ms busy-wait for-loop into the ISR for the yellow LED.
 Toggle for 1 minute and record results.
 What did you observe?
 Did the busy-wait disrupt any of the LEDs?
 Explain your results.

+####Results
+#####Green LED busy-wait
+Placing the busy-wait loop in the green LED reduced the red LED frequency by about 1/3.
+I am assuming that because the busy-wait is in the ISR for the green LED, interrupts are being disabled during that time, and the for the scheduler (which is triggred by an interrupt) is being blocked from releasing the red LED.

+The green LED is uneffected as it is running on hardware PWM.

 ```
 Menu: {TPZ} {RGYA} <int>: ta500
 Menu: {TPZ} {RGYA} <int>: za